-It has always been a requirement by law (Real Decreto 240/2007), that if you wish to reside in Spain for more than 90 days you need to register as a Resident.
-Every member of the family that lives with you in Spain must also register – if they don’t meet the requirements individually they can be registered as beneficiaries if you have sufficient resources to support them and yourself.
+It has always been a requirement by law (Real Decreto 240/2007), that if you wish to reside in Spain for more than 90 days you need to register as a resident.
+Every member of the family that lives with you in Spain must also register – if they don’t meet the requirements individually they can be registered as beneficiaries, if you have sufficient resources to support them and yourself.

 Before Brexit, British citizens followed the same process as any other citizen from an EU country when registering as Spanish residents.
-As long as they met the requirements stipulated by the government, they would be able to register as a European resident on the Registro de Ciudadano de la Unión and receive their residency card known as a Certificado de Registro de Ciudadano de la Unión, then after 5 years, the temporary Certificado de Registro de Ciudadano de la Unión is switched for a permanent one.
+As long as they met the requirements stipulated by the government, they would be able to register as a European resident on the Registro de Ciudadano de la Unión and receive their residency card known as a Certificado de Registro de Ciudadano de la Unión, then after 5 years, the temporary Certificado de Registro de Ciudadano de la Unión can be changed for a permanent one.
 Unless you lost your card or changed your address or any other personal details (like a surname for example), after receiving a permanent residency card as an EU citizen there was no need to update it further.

 With Brexit, this has all changed.
 Up to the point where the Transition Period was agreed, British citizens have found themselves rushing to get Residency before expected cut-off dates, only to find that it has been extended on multiple occasions.

 We entered a period of uncertainty which has thrown some real curveballs at British citizens who want to live in Spain.
 But In theory, as it stands now, until the 31st December 2020, nothing has yet changed in terms of the requirements to get residency in Spain.

 Regions like Málaga have made a significant effort assisting British citizens in gaining Residency, by opening extra appointments and taking on extra staff, whilst others like Granada have closed down appointments until they have a clear indication from the central government of what will happen.